Transport Integration Act frequently asked questions

 The lack of overarching objectives for transport was identified as a major issue by the Victorian Competition and Efficiency Commission (VCEC) in its 2006 report on transport congestion.

-The Government's response to VCEC's report supported developing unified objectives for transport legislation and reviewing the way transport agencies are established.
+The Victorian Government's response to VCEC's report supported developing unified objectives for transport legislation and reviewing the way transport agencies are established.

 The former Transport Act 1983 has been renamed as the Transport (Compliance and Miscellaneous) Act 1983.

-What are the key benefits of the Transport Integration Act?
+What are the act's key benefits?

-The Act enshrines the central themes of integration and sustainability in an overarching transport statute.
+The act enshrines the central themes of integration and sustainability in an overarching transport statute.